 by John Salt

-Yep, but there are many things to consider like size and placement of your fuel tank, to the ways it is vented and refueled.
+Yep, but there are things to consider like size and placement of your fuel tank, internal part maintenance, venting, pressurization, refueling and filtering.
+That will all be covered here.

-Most model engine nitro tanks are generally made from polyethylene plastic that is opaque so you can keep an eye on your fuel level.
-I can’t think of one nitro RC helicopter kit that doesn’t come with the fuel tank and fuel tank hardware as part of the kit; so you shouldn’t have to purchase one separately.
+I can’t think of one nitro or gas RC helicopter kit that doesn’t come with the fuel tank and required fuel tank hardware as part of the kit; so you shouldn’t have to purchase any of that stuff separately.

-All nitro engine instructions will specify their fuel consumption generally indicated in ounces or milliliters per minute.
-It is an easy matter of calculating the size of fuel tank you need to get a 10 min flight or so.
+All nitro engine instructions will specify their fuel consumption generally indicated in ounces or milliliters per minute; so it's an easy matter of calculating the size of fuel tank you need to get a 10 min flight or so.

-Always get the biggest fuel tank you can fit into your nitro RC helicopter (assuming it doesn’t throw your center of gravity off too much).
+I'm of the opinion to get the biggest fuel tank you can fit into your nitro RC helicopter; assuming you have that option and that it doesn’t throw your center of gravity off too much.
 When you are learning to hover or just flying around, you want long flight times.
-Once you get more advanced and want a lighter heli to perform 3D tricks – simply don’t fill the tank up as much.
+Once you get more advanced and want a lighter heli over longer flight times to perform 3D tricks – simply don’t fill the tank up as much.

 Another fuel tank item to consider when purchasing your nitro RC helicopter is where the fuel tank is located.
-The very best location is directly under the main rotor shaft.
-If your fuel tank is in this location the center of gravity (GC) of your helicopter will remain constant throughout the flight as the fuel is used up.
+The best location is directly under the main rotor shaft.
+If the fuel tank is centered under the main shaft, the lengthwise center of gravity (C.G.) of your helicopter won't change at all during flight as the fuel is used up.

 For those of you in the RC airplane world this is nothing new, but it might be a new term or idea for those of you with nitro RC cars, truck, or boats.